Green, Eco-Friendly Ways to Clean Your House With Vinegar

 You'll want it to sit for more than an hour, but less than two.
 Then take a washcloth and wipe down the tub and glass door.
 The soap scum and chemical buildup will wipe away without scrubbing.
 The vinegar removes stains and bad odors.
 The soap will hold it in place as the vinegar does its magic.

 After you wipe off the excess mixture, rinse the tub with water.
 It's easiest if you have a spray nozzle on your showerhead since the mixture is thick.
 You will see a difference right away.

 Cleaning the Microwave With Vinegar

 This is also a no-scrub method.
-Before you begin, make sure you wipe away all loose food and anything else that can be easily removed from your microwave.
-There is no need to scrub, so only get the loose food.
+Before you begin, make sure you wipe away all the loose food and anything else that can easily be removed from your microwave.
+There is no need to scrub, so only get the free food.

-After fifteen minutes, open your microwave and clean.
-The baked-on food will just wipe away!
+After fifteen minutes, open your microwave and clean it.
+The baked-on food will wipe away!
 No scrubbing is necessary.
 You'll love how easy this works, plus the vinegar will take care of any smell that may have developed.
-When you have really bad baked on food, you may need to repeat, as it only gets the top layer of grime.
+When you have tough baked-on food, you may need to repeat, as it only gets the top layer of grime.

 Window Cleaning Tips

-Using newspaper, wipe from the top to the bottom.
-Newspaper is suggested, since it will not leave lint that paper towel or washcloths can leave behind.
+Using a newspaper, wipe from top to bottom.
+Newspaper is a good choice since it will not leave lint that paper towel or washcloths can leave behind.
 As you clean the windows, you will want to look through them carefully and keep wiping until all streaks are gone.
-Once the window is clean, then wipe your cloth along the edges.
-This will get the dirt and debris that often collect.
+Once the window is clean, then wipe your cloth along the edges, which will get the dirt and debris that often collect.